movementlabsxyz/MIP/MIP/mip-61/README.md

 - The relayer may have to be replaced.
 - The relayer MUST not ignore a single transfer.
 - The relayer MUST deliver eventually all transfers.
-- The finality criterias on the source chain and target chain MUST be considered.
+- The finality criteria on the source chain and target chain MUST be considered.

 **Bootstrapping**
 The relayer can go offline or crash.
 It needs to automatically understand from where it should start with sending messages to the target chains, i.e. what is the lowest nonce for which the transfer is not complete.